Ashton Observatory

 The night sky is calling you

-Weekly Saturday Public Nights have begun at Ashton Observatory.
-Free admission.
-All ages.
-Activities get going by 8:00 p.m.
+Saturday Public Nights are free admission, and for all ages.
+Activities get going by 8:00 p.m. or sunset, whichever comes first.
 Weather and sky conditions permitting, the members of DMAS are looking forward to showing you what's in the night sky.
-Call it a star party!
+You could call it a star party!

 The Des Moines Astronomical Society is a club of amateur astronomers dedicated to sharing their passion for astronomy with visitors to Ashton Observatory located in dark skies northeast of Des Moines.
-The Observatory is open to the public each Saturday evening, April through October.
+The Observatory is open to the public each Saturday evening, April through October (starts April 13 this year - 2024).
 Admission is free, and for all ages.
-Saturday Public Nights begin at 8:00 p.m. and sometimes begin with a classroom presentation.
-Stargazing through the large telescopes in our two domes at Ashton Observatory follow as sky conditions allow.
+Saturday Public Nights begin at 8:00 p.m.
+We plan to begin with a classroom program the 2nd and 4th Saturday of each month, but check the schedule HERE for details.
+Stargazing through the large telescopes in our domes at Ashton Observatory follow as sky conditions allow.

 Saturday evenings from April through October offer programs and stargazing for the general public.
 Free admission.
 The classroom action begins at 8:00 p.m.